oak-security/stylusport/handbook/src/case-study-bonafida-token-vesting.md

 1. Check the caller is the owner
 1. Overwrite the existing destination

 As mentioned in Phase 1, as the owner is determined by checking the owner of the destination associated token account, the `ChangeDestination` instruction also potentially changes the owner.
-In order to have feature parity, a seperate `change_owner` function is added to the Stylus implememtation.
+In order to have feature parity, a separate `change_owner` function is added to the Stylus implementation.

 ```rust
 #[public]